JakeRevell/between-the-trees/README.md

 ## Changes and Additions in the Latest Commit

+### Dialogue options!
+- Finally implemented the ability to choose options from the dialogue
+  - Use the command `set_option(string text, void (*func)(void*))` to add a new option.
+  - This must be called for each option (if you want to have three different choices, this must be called three times).
+  - These commands should be called at the end of the current function.
+  - You can use the mouse or arrow keys to choose between or select the options.

+## Changes and additions from the Previous Commits

 ### Actors!
 - Implemented Actors from the "actors", with a few commands themselves:
   - `get_name()`